PKing70/data-512-a4-final-project-plan/README.md

 Tyre, Peg.
 "Beyond School Supplies: How DonorsChoose is Crowdsourcing Real Education Reform." *FastCompany* 2 October 2014: n. pag.
 Web.
 21 November 2018 [<https://www.fastcompany.com/3025597/donorschoose-hot-for-teachers>](https://www.fastcompany.com/3025597/donorschoose-hot-for-teachers).

-●Are there any unknowns or dependencies that might affect your ability to complete this project?

-●How do human-centered design considerations inform... a.your decision to pursue this projectb.your approach to performing the work?

-What type of data and analysis?

-Talking about genderMany projects are centred on gender as a variable.
-Since the assignment requires you to think about ethics, consider what ‘gender’ is:

-●Not the same as sex (‘man’, ‘woman’ not ‘male’, ‘female’)

-●Not a binary (people have identities other than ‘man’ or ‘woman’)

-●Not impermeable (people transition between genders)

-●Something that creates myriad different experiences of life that are likely to be reflected in your data.

-Talking about genderQuestions to ask:

-●Does your data only contain binary options?
-If so, note that as a limitation - and note why it is a limitation (it excludes people outside that binary).

-●Does your data include trans people?
-If so, incorporate that into the gender research.
-If not, highlight that as a limitation